ela-compil/BACnet/Docs/README.txt

 1.3 CREDITS
 	The projected is created by me, Morten Kvistgaard, anno 2014.
 	A few patches and input has been given by the community.
+	F. Chaxel has contributed a lot of the later additions.
+(Eg. Foreign Device Registration.)
 	Graphics are the usual FamFamFam: http://www.famfamfam.com/
 	Serializing (most/some) is ported from project by Steve Karg: http://bacnet.sourceforge.net/